Propagation of chaos in neural fields

-The mathematical and computational analysis of the dynamics of neural fields relies almost exclusively on the use of heuristic models since the seminal work of Wilson, Cowan and Amari \cite{amari:72,wilson-cowan:73}.
-These approach implicitly consider that averaging effects counterbalance the prominent noisy aspect of \emph{in vivo} firing observed experimentally, and describe the mesoscopic cortical activity through a deterministic, scalar variable whose dynamics is given by integro-differential equations.
-This model was widely studied analytically and numerically, and successfully accounted for hallucination patterns, binocular rivalry and synchronization~\cite{laing-troy-etal:02,ermentrout-cowan:79}.
-Justifying these models starting from biologically realistic settings has since then been a great endeavor~\cite{bressloff:12}.
+The mathematical and computational analysis of the dynamics of neural fields relies almost exclusively on the use of heuristic models since the seminal work of Wilson and Cowan \cite{wilson-cowan73} and Amari \cite{amari72}.
+This approach implicitly considers that averaging effects counterbalance the prominent noisy aspect of in vivo firing observed experimentally, and describes the mesoscopic cortical activity through a deterministic, scalar variable whose dynamics is given by integro-differential equations.
+This model was widely studied analytically and numerically, and successfully accounted for hallucination patterns, binocular rivalry and synchronization~\cite{laing-troy-etal02,ermentrout-cowan79}.
+Justifying these models starting from biologically realistic settings has since then been a great endeavor~\cite{bressloff12}.

 In this manuscript we undertake a rigorous analysis of neural fields.
 From the biological viewpoint, these are spatially extended cortical structures made of several highly populated neuronal ensembles (the neural \emph{populations}) in charge of specific functions.
-From the mathematical viewpoint, neural fields are adequately described as the limit of a set of interacting nonlinear stochastic processes (generally governing the neuron's electrical potential and related variables) gathering into different homogeneous populations at specific locations on the cortex.
+From the mathematical viewpoint, neural fields are adequately described as the limit of a set of nonlinear interacting stochastic processes (generally governing the neuron's electrical potential and related variables) gathering into different homogeneous populations at specific locations on the cortex.
 Neurons in each population have similar dynamics and communicate with neurons of different populations depending on the respective positions of the populations on the cortex and after a specific time delay.
 In what we will call the \emph{neural field limit}, both the number of neurons and the number of populations tend to infinity so that the populations completely cover a continuous space (a piece of cortex or a functional space).